anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 Metrics/Measurements and respective certification(s).
 e.g. OVP Testing Ecosystem badge (with link to certification with posted results)

 Test validations will be corroborated, and confirmed, with direct comparison between measured results and documented non-functional requirements (NFRs) for applications, hardware and software configuration settings, and host systems.
-Throughput, latency, concurrent connections/threads, are all examples of non-functional requirements which specify criteria which can be used to judge the operation of a system, rather than specific behaviors of the application which are defined by functional requirements.
+Throughput, latency, concurrent connections/threads, are all examples of non-functional requirements which specify criteria which can be used to judge the operation of a system, rather than specific behaviours of the application which are defined by functional requirements.

 This section attempts to summarize a categorical list of metrics used for test validations.  **For a complete list of metrics, and requirements, please visit [Chapter 4 of the Reference Model](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter04.md "Chapter 4 - Infrastructure Capabilities, Metrics, and Catalog").**